Rich's (department store): Closures of Davison's/Macy's stores

 In 1995, the downtown Atlanta Rich's 1924 store became part of the Sam Nunn Atlanta Federal Center.
 It is known as "The 1924 Building".
 The Store For Homes, the "Crystal Bridge," and a concrete parking deck with a locally-famous spiral down ramp were razed, and replaced by a high-rise, a small building containing a McDonald's and other retail space, and a more substantial connector between the high-rise and the original 1924 Rich's building.
 The top floor of the 1924 building, a later addition of concrete and glass block not in the style of the original, was removed.
 An addition in the style of the original was built on the corner of Forsyth and Old Alabama Streets, which had been a park and previously the location of the offices of The Atlanta Journal before its merger with The Atlanta Constitution.

 Name changes

 After 138 years, Rich's (later as Rich's-Macy's) brand disappeared on March 6, 2005.
 Other historical retail nameplates "Goldsmith-Macy's" and "Lazarus-Macy's" were eliminated, with the stores rebranded as Macy's.
 Atlanta-area stores are in the Macy's Southeast Region with Atlanta East & Atlanta West Districts.
-A signature event of the store, Rich's Great Tree, continues as an annual Thanksgiving event in Atlanta at the Lenox location as Macy's Great Tree.
+A signature event of the store, Rich's Great Tree, continued as an annual Thanksgiving event in Atlanta at the Lenox location as Macy's Great Tree until 2022.
 Some buildings which once housed Rich's stores continue to operate under the Macy's banner.
-Some former Rich's buildings are no longer in use, as the malls which housed them have been shuttered.
+Some former Rich's buildings are no longer in use, as the malls which housed them have shuttered.
 The Richway discount store chain, founded in 1968, was sold, and in 1988 became a part of Target Stores.